Stvchm9703/ADS-web-api-server/md/api/index.md

 ----

 Draft 1 is based on the Department-Course-Offer and Student-Enrolled these relationship,\
- while Draft 2 is based on the Department , Course-Offer-Enrolled , Student as the collection
+ while Draft 2 is based on the Department, Course-Offer, Offer-Enrolled , Student as the collection

-Although Draft 1's Data is partrialy replicated, but consider the use-case of
+Although Draft 1's Data is partrialy replicated, but consider the future use-case in Web Application and mobile application, keeping in same document may less